 Meditation means having a deep connection with nature.
 Hence, another activity is to go for a morning walk.
 As we know that the whole purpose of meditation is to live in this moment with a deep connection to nature.
 When we go for a morning walk we take fresh oxygenated air, which is full of high vibrational energy and it gives us tremendous energy and rejuvenates and refreshes our brain cells in order to dissolve useless and unwanted thoughts into powerful and productive thoughts.
 This ends end up to overcoming negative thought energy.
 It boosts our energy level.

-Depression happens as we keep on collecting energy of hatred, jealousy, fear, anxiety, worry etc. inside by living in the future or the past.
+Depression happens when keep on collecting energy of hatred, jealousy, fear, anxiety, worry etc. inside by living in the future or the past.
 But when you live in this moment with mindfulness then there is no memory, flashbacks, no past or future.
 Mindfulness teaches us to live here right now and experience whatsoever is going into this moment in order to get rid of negative thoughts energy.

 Whenever depression happens let it happen with full intensity.
 Never fight with it, don’t create any diversion and force.
 Just allow it to happen; it will go by itself, wait for the moment and depression goes away.
 You have to just wait.
 Nothing lasts forever; the depression will go.
-Wait; be aware, awake, and alert.
+Wait, be aware, be awake, and be alert.
 It is the same as if day changes naturally into night.
 But practically what happens when we get depressed, we can move into regression and again we get depressed which is not good, the first depression is fine and it is a natural process in every human.
-Moreover, it is beautiful because it is not depression but it is an indication of happiness coming soon in the next moment.
+This is beautiful because it is not depression but it is an indication of happiness coming soon in the next moment.
 As soon as we get a second depression, it is worse because it gives birth to mental disorder in the form of regression.
 Regression happens when we keep on asking many questions inside.
 The second depression in the form of regression would confuse your mind and create delusion and you would miss the beautiful moment of first depression.